Aliases for MIF Gene

 GeneCards Summary for MIF Gene

 MIF (Macrophage Migration Inhibitory Factor) is a Protein Coding gene.
 Diseases associated with MIF include Rheumatoid Arthritis, Systemic Juvenile and Pulmonary Hemosiderosis.
-Among its related pathways are Cell surface interactions at the vascular wall and Photodynamic therapy-induced NF-kB survival signaling.
-GO annotations related to this gene include receptor binding and cytokine receptor binding.
-An important paralog of this gene is DDT.
+Among its related pathways are Phenylalanine metabolism and Response to elevated platelet cytosolic Ca2+.
+Gene Ontology (GO) annotations related to this gene include receptor binding and cytokine receptor binding.

 UniProtKB/Swiss-Prot for MIF Gene